-- (a) on summary conviction to a fine of one million dollars and imprisonment for three years; or - (b) on conviction on indictment to a fine of two million dollars and imprisonment for five years.
+- on summary conviction to a fine of one (a) thousand hundred dollars and imprisonment for two years; or - on conviction on indictment to a fine of (b) two hundred thousand dollars and imprisonment for three years.

-Illegal data 8.
-(1) A person who, intentionally and without lawful excuse or justification -
+Illegal 8.
+(1)A person who intentionally and without lawful acquisition of excuse or justification accesses a computer system without data